harshalself/harshalself/README.md

 • **Technical:** Proficient in Python, C, and C++, with strong leadership in tech projects; skilled in Power BI, full-stack web development (HTML, CSS, JS, React.js, Node.js, Express.js), databases (PostgreSQL, MongoDB), and version control (Git, GitHub).
 • **Non-Technical:** Skilled in cinematography and video editing, combining creative and analytical perspectives.

-🔸 **Career Aspirations**
-I aspire to become an AI Engineer, leveraging my technical skills to innovate and solve complex problems.
-Alongside my professional goals, I aim to continue my passion for video editing as a part-time endeavor.

 🔸 **Achievements**
 • Winner of SIH 2023 🏆
 • Winner of SIH 2024 🏆
 • Consolation Prize at Sunhacks 2024

-🔸 **Leadership and Involvement**
-• Social Media Co-Head at TEDxKKWIEER
-• Social Media Head at CSI KKWIEER
-• Social Media Head at MIBCS
-• Board of Director at Elite Club India
-• Ex-Joint Secretary of Elite Club Nashik
-• Core Committee Member of MIBCS
-• NSS Volunteer

 I thrive in collaborative environments and enjoy being actively involved in clubs and committees, where I can contribute and grow.
 I am eager to expand my network and am open to exciting opportunities ahead. ✨

-Let’s connect and explore how we can collaborate and innovate together! 🤝🏻

 ---